Before asking why realistic drawing is so hard to learn, we should start asking why we want realism in art.

-When did we artists start searching for reality as if we didn’t have enough of it?
+When did artists start searching for reality as if they could never have enough of it?
 Wasn’t there a time where proximity to the real was deemed ungraceful and profane?
 Because why go through all the struggles of realism if this not really what artists desire as an aesthetic goal or as the future of Art.

-Our intentions are at stake : “It has gradually become clear to me what every great philosophy up till now has consisted of – namely, the confession of its originator, and a species of involuntary and unconscious autobiography; and moreover that the moral (or immoral) purpose in every philosophy has constituted the true vital germ out of which the entire plant has always grown.”
-(Friedrich Nietzsche, Beyond Good and Evil, A6).
+-“It has gradually become clear to me what every great philosophy up till now has consisted of – namely, the confession of its originator, and a species of involuntary and unconscious autobiography; and moreover that the moral (or immoral) purpose in every philosophy has constituted the true vital germ out of which the entire plant has always grown.”

 -Assuming that by beauty in art one always understands imitation of happiness-and I hold this to be the truth -depending on how an age, a people, a great person who makes his own internal laws imagines happiness: what then does the so-called realism of contemporary artists give us to understand about the happiness of our age?
 Its type of beauty is undoubtedly the one we currently know how to grasp and to enjoy most easily.
 Accordingly, aren’t we definitely obliged to believe that our own particular happiness now lies in what is realistic, in having the most acute senses possible, and in faithful apprehension of actuality-not therefore in reality but in knowing about reality?
 Science has gained such a profound and widespread effect that artists of this century, without intending to do so, have already become the true glorifiers of scientific “ecstasies”!